 Place the pad in a well-ventilated place until a a strong callus is formed by the cut edge.
 This could take longer or two months depending on humidity and climate.
 As a pad having a raw edge might rapidly rot allow lots of time.

-Fill a planting container with coarse sand or pumice and equivalent parts garden soil.
+Fill a planting Long Beach container with coarse sand or pumice and equivalent parts garden Phoenix soil.
 The container has at least one drainage hole in the underside.

-Place the pad up right in the planting medium.
-Plant the pad no more than an inch-deep, and use a big rock to to keep it up right.
+Place the pad up right in the planting Flagstaff medium.
+Plant Fresno the pad no more than an inch-deep, and use a big rock to to keep it up right.

 Place the container in bright sunlight.
 In the event that your home is in a climate with warm, extreme sunlight, situate the container so the sides of the nopal faces west and east.